jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

 ## Background

 I have been casually lifting on and off for the past year.
 Using the `Stronglifts 5x5` program by Mehdi Hadim, I have enjoyed adding weight and tweaking my technique along the way.
 However, since the beginning of this year I have not seen significant improvement with max strength, reflecting a larger sense of malaise in my life.
 In order to break through this sense of stagnation, I now focus on my fitness routine as a keystone habit.
-By aiming for an ambitious goal, I intend to not only grow physically stronger but also build good habits, habits that will in turn positively impact other aspects of life.
+By aiming for an ambitious goal, I intend to not only grow physically stronger but also build good habits - habits that will in turn positively impact other aspects of life.

 ### Building Habits